AdamDX1337/EndSceneHookExample/README.md

 About EndScene hooking, I didn't easily find good tutorials and examples.
 That's why I decided to make + release a complete example.
 I got most of the hooking code from https://www.unknowncheats.me/wiki/Direct3D:DirectX_9_EndScene_Midfunction_Hook_Example.
 The hooking works in several steps:
-One shoud know that 'EndScene()' is a member function of the 'IDirect3DDevice9' class.
+One should know that 'EndScene()' is a member function of the 'IDirect3DDevice9' class.
 Therefore, it can't be hooked like a regular API call.
 The function is called via the Virtual Method Table (VMT) of 'IDirect3DDevice9'.
 When the DLL is injected into the game, its DLLMain is called.
 The DLLMain searches for the VMT in the memory via a magic number (this part of the code is not mine).
 After finding the VMT, it backs up the function pointer to EndScene() in a variable ('dwEndscene_ret') before overwriting it with a pointer to a custom function.